-Other Matters
+Other matters

-- This report is made solely to the Bank's shareholders, as a body.
-Our audit work has been undertaken so that we might state to the Bank's shareholders as a body those matters we are required to state to them in an auditor's report and for no other purpose.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Bank and the Bank's shareholders as a body. for our audit work, for this report, or for the opinion we have formed. - 8 The financial statements of the Bank for the year ended 31 December 2009 were audited by other auditors whose report dated 12 October 2010 expressed an unqualified opinion on those financial statements prepared in accordance with International Financial Reporting Standards.
+This report is made solely to the Bank's shareholders, as a body.
+Our audit work has been undertaken so that we might state to the Bank's shareholders those matters we are required to state to them in an auditor's report and for no other purpose.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Bank and the Bank's shareholders as a body, for our audit work, for this report, or for the opinion we have formed.